 - If your horse is confined to a stall, hang 2 or 3 bags as low as possible.
 The more the merrier!

 - Mange herd feeding.
 Horses are more content in a "herd".
-The dominant horse will naturally insist on a feeder another is eating out of, thus encouraging more movement.
+The dominant horse will naturally insist on a feeder another is eating out of, thus encouraging more movement, so ideally you should offer one additional slow feed source over your herd count (For example, three horses would need four feed sources).
 If you need to separate an individual for extra caloric intake, only separate for the period of time it takes for them to consume it.

 - Test your hay.
 If it is lacking in nutrients that support overall health and thyroid function you could be fighting a losing battle.
 No hay is balanced to itself with proper ratios of nutrients.
 This will also reveal if your hay is high in nonstructural carbohydrates.